waspas66-del/bare-async/README.md

 ## Support the Mission

 If this library saved your hardware from bloating or your brain from exploding, feel free to fuel the next update.
-No pressure, just keeping the gears greased:
+No pressure, just keeping the gears greased (USDT preferred):

-* **TRC20:** `TXuVtJ4KU8CDVGrx7fH6K3vcQarA4EpgzF` — for Tron fans who like their coffee strong.
+* **TRC20 (USDT):** `TXuVtJ4KU8CDVGrx7fH6K3vcQarA4EpgzF` — for Tron fans who like their coffee strong.
-* **BEP20:** `0x2dd5129b53816e7e4156bfb3c93e2293491f1e65` — Binance lovers, you know the drill!
+* **BEP20 (USDT):** `0x2dd5129b53816e7e4156bfb3c93e2293491f1e65` — Binance lovers, you know the drill!
-* **SOL:** `BD9rLoT1jg3FBa3GUtwMeUxbztSwXogZqQLe2AsR9Nba` — Solana speed for your espresso fix.
+* **SOL (USDT/SOL):** `BD9rLoT1jg3FBa3GUtwMeUxbztSwXogZqQLe2AsR9Nba` — Solana speed for your espresso fix.